ament/ament_lint/ament_clang_tidy/doc/index.rst

 The ``--explain-config`` option will explain the origin of the enabled configuration checks.

+The ``--add-headers`` option will display errors from all non-system headers.

 How to run the check from within a CMake ament package as part of the tests?
 ----------------------------------------------------------------------------